Arrested by Love

 “Well, my probation is almost up.
 Just a month more and I’m out of the system.
 I’m not pissing off the judge’s son.”

 That was it.
 Wyatt threw the mangled bag of chips to the floor and sprinted for the door.
 He wasn’t about to stand by and let Richard take someone’s life because he happened to share genetic material with the only judge in town.
-Oh heck no.
+Oh hell no.

 He burst out the front door of Mr. Petrol’s.
 Richard had finally managed to get his key into the ignition and turn it.
 Wyatt grabbed the door handle and yanked it open.